juxt/jig/README.md

-Unless you have experienced a development environment that offers _near instant feedback upon change_ it is difficult to describe the impact it can have on your ability to solve difficult problems, produce reliable code quickly and have fun.
+Unless you have experienced a development environment that offers _near instant feedback upon change_ it is difficult to describe the impact it can have on your ability to solve difficult problems, produce reliable code quickly and make programming more enjoyable.

 Clojure, in the tradition of dynamic languages, comes very close to providing this kind of experience right out-of-the-box.
 In LISP,